MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_ZRTOpenDisabledReasons -** Why we could not open document from cache (Zero Round Trip)

+#### Office.PowerPoint.PPT.Desktop.Bootime

+Collecting how PowerPoint is booted.
+It includes boot PowerPoint in protected view, in assisted reading mode, from Macro, print, new and blank document, document recovery, from automation and if it is click- to-run.
+It also collects how long it takes PowerPoint to boot.
+This data is critical to guarantee PowerPoint performs well when booted from different modes.
+Microsoft uses this data to catch long booting time when opening PowerPoint from different modes.

+The following fields are collected:

+  - **AssistedReading -** in assisted reading mode

+  - **Automation -** from automation

+  - **Benchmark -** run performance benchmark

+  - **Blank -** blank document

+  - **BootTime -** session boot time

+  - **Embedding -** embedding document

+  - **IsC2R -** is click-to-run

+  - **IsNew -** new document

+  - **IsOpen -** is open

+  - **Macro1 -** run Macro

+  - **Macro2 -** run Macro

+  - **NonStandardSpaceInCmdLine** – there is non-standard space in command line

+  - **Print -** print document

+  - **PrintDialog -** print document with dialog

+  - **PrintPrinter -** print document with printer

+  - **ProtectedView -** in protected view

+  - **Regserver -** Register PowerPoint as a COM server

+  - **Restore -** restore document

+  - **Show -** show document

+  - **Time -** session time

+  - **UnprotectedView -** in unprotected view

+#### Office.PowerPoint.PPT.HasUserEditedDocument

+Collected when a user starts editing a document.
+Microsoft uses this data to calculate active users who edited a PowerPoint document

+The following fields are collected:

+  - **CorrelationId** – document Correlation Identifier

+#### Office.Project.BootAndOpenProject

+Project is booted by opening a file.
+This event indicates that a user has opened Office Project with an associated file.
+It contains critical success data of making sure Project can start and load a file.

+The following fields are collected:

+  - **Data\_AlertTime -** The amount of time the boot dialog was active.

+  - **Data\_BootTime -** The amount of time it took to boot Project

+  - **Data\_CacheFileSize -** If the file was cached, the size of the file

+  - **Data\_EntDocType -** The type of file that was opened

+  - **Data\_IsInCache -** Whether the file opened was cached

+  - **Data\_LoadSRAs -** If the user wants to load SRAs or not

+  - **Data\_Outcome -** Total boot and file open time.

+  - **Data\_OpenFromDocLib -** If the Project file opened was from the document library

+  - **Data\_ProjectServerVersion -** The version and build that Project is currently on

+#### Office.Project.BootProject

+Project is booted without opening a file.
+This event indicates that a user has opened Office Project without an associated file.
+It contains critical success data of making sure Project can start.

+The following fields are collected:

+  - **Data\_BootTime -** The amount of time it took to boot Project

+  - **Data\_FileLoaded -** False if opening from out-space or new blank project

+  - **Data\_IsEntOfflineWithProfile -** If the users are in the professional SKU and not connected to the server

+  - **Data\_IsEntOnline -** If the session of Project is connected to a Project server with enterprise features

+  - **Data\_IsLocalProfile -** If the Project session is connected to a Project server with enterprise features

+  - **Data\_ProjectServerVersion -** The version and build that Project is currently on

 #### Office.Project.OpenProject

 Project opens a file.
 This event indicates a user directly opening a Project file by a user.
 It contains critical success data of opening files in Project.